jinyun1tang/ECOSYS/README.md

   git pull --ff-only

-will do fast forward merge in case your local branch is not synchronized with your remote branch.
+will do fast forward merge in case your local branch is not synchronized with your remote branch and the two branches have no conflicts.

   git stash

 will foget all your changes made in local directory.

   git diff

 will list your changes that made the code different from the remote.